547 Denney Hall

 - History of the English language

 - BA, University of Kansas, 2011

 Bethany Christiansen is currently a lecturer.
 She studies the language, literature and cultural history of medieval England, with a focus on the Anglo-Saxon period (roughly 500-1100 CE).
 Christiansen's research focuses on early medieval medical texts, particularly medical manuscripts produced in England between 1000-1130 CE and the sexual and reproductive medicine they contain.
 Her dissertation is titled "Women's Medicine in England, 1000-1130: Evidence of Medical Manuscripts with a focus on the Herbarium Tradition."

-Her current research also includes lexical semantic studies of Old English and Latin words related to anatomy, sex, and reproduction; late antique and early medieval attitudes toward contraception; and the role of linguistic context and cultural milieu in semantic shift, with a focus on early Middle English anatomical vocabulary.
-Christiansen's broader interests include history of the English language, rise of standardization, English lexicography, history of medicine/science, paleography/codicology, literacy and, especially, women’s literacy in the pre-modern era.
+Her current research also includes lexical-semantic studies of Old English and Latin words related to anatomy, sex and reproduction; late antique and early medieval attitudes toward contraception; and translation of medical vocabulary in Latin-to-Old English and Old English-to-Latin contexts.
+Christiansen's broader interests include the history of the English language, the history of medicine and science, English lexicography, manuscript studies and literacy studies.